masterofdaemon/hyperV/README.md

 - Ensure the surreal binary is available in PATH for the user running hyperV.
 - Alternatively, you can keep using the provided tests/surreal.sh wrapper if you prefer.

-## Future Enhancements
+## Potential Future Enhancements

-- [ ] Log file management and viewing
-- [ ] Process monitoring with automatic restart
-- [ ] Resource usage tracking
 - [ ] Systemd/launchd integration
 - [ ] Web UI for management
 - [ ] Task dependencies
 - [ ] Scheduling support
+- [ ] Richer CPU and resource usage reporting
-- [ ] Better error handling and recovery
+- [ ] More structured error reporting for automation

 ## License